hzoo/hopeinsource.com/season-2/metaphor.md

 [50:39] **Maggie**: And not in a way right, where it has human rights, but as an I think of it as a more, cognitive living being in itself than perhaps other people might.
 But I'm more, I'm more prone to take magic and mysticism and animism seriously, just from reading about it in anthropology and understanding it's a beautiful way to see the world, even if you don't, on a rational level, think it's all true.

 [51:00] **Henry**: Yeah.
 No, I resonated with that too with a book I was reading called **The Cat and The Toaster**.
 It's a book about ministry, but I think you can apply it to a lot of things.
 The key question is essentially, what are we dealing with, for whatever problem we're trying to solve?
 Is it a cat, or is it a toaster?
 Or if it's a toaster?
 You can take it apart.
 You can put it back together, you can repair it.
 But you definitely don't want to do that with the cat.
 So basically understand, are you dealing with a living thing, or a non-living thing.
 And it doesn't have to mean that it's literally that, right?
 So if you apply that to the metaphor of open source or a city or the environment, none of those things are living in a way, but we can treat them as living.

 [51:45] **Maggie**: I like that.
 Yeah.
 Like I always love that as systems, as organisms.
 I mean, we, we use that metaphor all the time.
 And especially programming as organism is probably my favorite programming metaphor to lean into, as living system.
 I liked your birth and death stuff about it, that makes perfect sense.

 [52:02] **Henry**: And a lot of that is, to me, it relates to, Jane Jacobs wrote a book called **The Death and Life of Great American Cities**.
-So she uses the same

-[52:09] **Maggie**: Yeah.

-[52:11] **Henry**: kind of language in a way.
+So she uses the same kind of language in a way.

 [52:12] **Maggie**: I have definitely seen that one around, but haven't read it yet.